shredtechular/antdimot.github.io/app/data/angularjs_organize_code.md

 ### The stereotyped style
 This style is useful for small apps with a limited number of components such as controllers, services, directives, and filters.
-The approach is mandatory if you must develop a simple project, but
+The approach is mandatory if you must develop a simple project.

     app/                    -> files of the application
         lib/                -> javascript libraries